jackgparker2/My-hiking-page/README.md

 # My-hiking-page
 A list of my favorite places to hike

-1. Eagle Bluffs
+1. Grand Canyon
-2. MKT Trail
+2. Camelback Mountain
-3. The pinnacles
+3. Eagle Bluffs
-4. The Katy Trail
+4. The pinnacles
-5. Mount Everest
+5. The Katy Trail